Updated 29th May 2020

 • Our clinical leaders have introduced a range of clinically led procedures as we still care for our Inpatient Unit and Community patients and their families.

-• All scheduled fundraising, education and community events are postponed.
+• All scheduled fundraising, education and community events are still postponed.

 • We have suspended all non-critical patient services including the Palliative Medicine Outpatient Clinic.